 “Sow an act and you reap a habit.
 Sow a habit and you reap a character.
 Sow a character and you reap a destiny.” – Charles Reade

-I am also an avid competitive debater & adjudicator, having participated in 45+ debate tournaments across 23 European and Asian countries, to debate and adjudicate in 45+ major debate tournaments.
-This streak of weekend adventures have brought around quite some international successes, most recently at the World and European Universities Debate Championships.
-Debating and adjudicating at the professional level enables me to continuously train my logic argumentation, strategic intuition and most importantly, respectful communication with individuals from various walks of life.
+When I am not researching, I spend my weekends roaming across 23 European and Asian countries, to debate and adjudicate in 45+ major debate tournaments.
+This streak of weekend adventures have brought around quite some international successes, most recently, at the World and European Universities Debate Championships.
+Debating and adjudicating at professional level enables me to continuously train my logic argumentation, strategic intuition and, most importantly, respectful communication with people from various walks of life.

-As debating is a crucial tool to sharpen democratic civic engagement, with extensive coaching and adjudicating activities, I strive to provide a solid social and learning foundation for as many people to pick up debating as possible, especially those from less developed debate circuits in Vietnam, Finland and the Netherlands.
+Debating is a crucial tool to sharpen democratic civic engagement.
+With extensive coaching and adjudicating activities, I strive to provide a solid social and learning foundation for as many people to benefit from this activity as possible, especially those from less developed debate circuits in Vietnam, Finland and the Netherlands.